 Department of Psychology at Illinois State University

-The Graduate Programs in School Psychology has long-standing relationships with Unit 5 (McLean County) and District 87 (Bloomington) public schools and member schools of the Woodford County Special Education District, Tri-County Special Education District, and Livingston County Special Services, along with a number of other area public and parochial schools.
+The graduate programs in School Psychology have long-standing relationships with Unit 5 (McLean County) and District 87 (Bloomington) public schools and member schools of the Woodford County Special Education District, Tri-County Special Education District, and Livingston County Special Services, along with a several other local public and parochial schools.
 School psychology trainees are placed in elementary schools during their first year of graduate study.
 Trainees have the opportunity to work in other elementary, junior high, and high schools as fieldwork and practicum settings.

 Trainees are placed in a local Head Start classroom for the first year of graduate study.